 - Welcome to the Real World of Ophthalmology: Reality 101 for Residents and Fellows

 SPE27 | Monday, Oct.
 29 | 12:45 to 1:45 p.m.

 Program Moderator and Panelists: Chris Albanis, MD, Rebecca C. Dale, MD, Laura K. Green, MD, and Jill Melicher Larson, MD

 Residents and fellows will learn about the non-medical aspects of practicing ophthalmology and get their burning questions answered in this interactive forum.
 Panelists will discuss their personal experiences and highlight various practice options, networking and referrals, advantages/disadvantages of fellowship training and resources to assist them.
 Learn how membership and active involvement within state ophthalmology societies and the national American Academy of Ophthalmology can benefit you.

-The 2018 YO Lounge and YO Program is supported in part by Regeneron.
+The 2018 YO Lounge and YO Program is supported in part by Allergan and Regeneron.